Pinned, locked, pushed, and pulled traveling waves in structured environments: Expansions locked at in the piecewise-linear model

-\textit{Expansions locked at~$v=\frac{1}{2}$ in the piecewise linear model}\\ We now show that~$v(m)$ indeed exhibits exact plateaus by explicitly finding traveling-wave solutions of Eq.~(\ref{eq:dsdt}) with~$v=1/2$ for the piecewise linear model.
+We now show that~$v(m)$ indeed exhibits exact plateaus by explicitly finding traveling-wave solutions of Eq.~(\ref{eq:dsdt}) with~$v=1/2$ for the piecewise-linear model.
 Since velocity locking occurs only in the presence of an Allee effect, we will assume that~$rc^*<K$.
-Our strategy is analogous to that deployed for partial differential equations with piecewise linear growth~\cite{korolev:wave_splitting}: We solve in each region of~$c$ where~$g(c)$ is linear and then match the solutions.
+Our strategy is analogous to that deployed for partial differential equations with piecewise-linear growth~\citep{korolev:wave_splitting}: We solve in each region of~$c$ where~$f(c)$ is linear and then match the solutions.
 For~$c>c^*$, the solution is~$c_{t,x}=K$, i.e. the bulk of the wave is at the carrying capacity.
 For~$c<c^*$, the dynamics are described by Eq.~(\ref{eq:dsdt_linear}), which admits exponential solutions of the form

 where~$C$ is the amplitude of the solution that should be determined from matching to the solution behind the front, and~$\lambda$ is the spatial decay rate chosen to satisfy Eq.~(\ref{eq:dsdt_linear}) with~$v=1/2$, i.e. we require that